What remains, after the act

 We are not interested in the origin of the myth.

-Nor the rise.
+Not the rise.

-Nor the iconic moment.
+Not the iconic moment.

 We are interested in what survives after.

-A marked face.
+A scarred face.

 A severed head.